 6. Praia da Falesia

 This beach is located close to the famous place Albufeira.
-Albufeira has been popular for years because of the tourist center, the beautiful beaches and the vibrant nightlife.
+Albufeira is a popular spot for many decades, because of the old town, the beautiful beaches and the vibrant nightlife.
 The long, red rocks stop the fresh wind in the early and late season, so that you can relax here for a good part of the year.
 It can sometimes be a bit crowded around the various stairs and parking places.
 But luckily the beach is more than six kilometers long, so if you take a walk on the beach you will automatically end up in a place where you can enjoy a nice and quiet afternoon.
 Everywhere you will find beach bars where you can eat a snack or have a drink.
 Our favourite location is the westernmost part of the beach at restaurant O Golfinho.
 Praia da Falésia is perfect for a nice walk on the beach, especially during sunrise and sunset when the red rocks glow in the sun.

 7. Olhos d’Agua